Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Getting the Length of Japanese Strings

-You can use the len() function to get the length (number of characters) of a string.
+You can use the len() function to obtain the length of a string (character count).

 text = "Hello"